HansikaNemade/TicTacToe-AI/README.md

 ## Acknowledgements

- - [Science Buddies](https://www.youtube.com/watch?v=5y2a0Zhgq0U) - This youtube helps me for understanding the basic concept of game and Algorithm
+ - [Science Buddies](https://www.youtube.com/watch?v=5y2a0Zhgq0U) - This youtube helps me for understanding the basic concept of game tree and Algorithm